aimbesi1/gastropoda/README.md

 - Programmers meet in the library from 12:30pm to ~2:00pm on Wednesday every week.
 - We also meet on Fridays in the CMII building before the weekly PantherDev meeting, but it's not required.

-## 👾 Install Unity Hub and Unity Editor
+## 👾 Install Unity Hub And Unity Editor

 1. Sign up for Unity Student Edition: https://api.unity.com/v1/oauth2/authorize/student?student_type=university